whysage/awesome-keymap/README.md

 # Awesome IDE Keymap

 Custom ide keymap for best performance.

+Easy to learn and comfortable to use.

-To import it to .idea (PyCharm, PHPStorm, etc.) use:
+To import it to .idea (PyCharm, PHPStorm, etc.):

-File -> Manage IDE Setting -> Import settings
+File > Manage IDE Setting > Import settings

 and file keymap.zip from this repository